Credit Plainly

 Small gaps are routine.
 Larger gaps may warrant comparing bureau reports for duplicates, balances that have not updated, or fraud indicators.

-Start with official report access and our reading guide.
-For directional scenarios only, see the Credit Score Scenario Estimator.
+Start with official report access, our reading guide, and the credit report error checklist.
+For directional scenarios only, try the Credit Score Scenario Estimator.

 What both models have in common